-To ensure that the data is reliable and of high quality, only people who have completed the WaKIDS 101 training may observe, enter documentation, and assign levels to children's knowledge, skills, and abilities.
-Paraprofessionals and instructional aides may take the WaKIDS for Paraprofessionals training to collect observation data.
-Additionally, teachers may partner with specialists to assist in the observation and documentation collection process.
+To assure that the data is reliable and of high quality, only people who have completed the WaKIDS 101 training may observe, enter documentation, and assign levels to children's knowledge, skills, and abilities.
+However, teachers may partner with paraprofessionals/specialists to assist in the observation and documentation collection process.
 Specialists such as PE, art or music teacher, paraprofessional, counselor and/or librarian could provide videos or pictures of children demonstrating skills to the homeroom teacher so that they can determine on a rating based on evidence provided.